mnot/I-D/rfc5988bis/draft.md

 # Introduction

-A means of indicating the relationships between resources on the Web, as well as indicating the type of those relationships, has been available for some time in HTML {{W3C.CR-html5-20140731}}, and more recently in Atom {{RFC4287}}.
-These mechanisms, although conceptually similar, are separately specified.
-However, links between resources need not be format specific; it can be useful to have typed links that are independent of their serialisation, especially when a resource has representations in multiple formats.

-To this end, this document defines a framework for typed links that isn't specific to a particular serialisation or application.
+This specification defines a way to indicate the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").

+HTML {{W3C.CR-html5-20140731}} and Atom {{RFC4287}} both have well-defined concepts of linking;
+this specification generalises this into a framework that encompasses linking in these formats and (potentially) elsewhere.

-Furthermore, this document formalises an HTTP header field for conveying typed links, having been originally defined in Section 19.6.2.4 of {{RFC2068}}, but removed from {{RFC2616}}.
+Furthermore, this specification formalises an HTTP header field for conveying such links, having been originally defined in Section 19.6.2.4 of {{RFC2068}}, but removed from {{RFC2616}}.

 # Notational Conventions